 Agranulocytosis, leucopenia, haemolytic anaemia, thrombocytopenia.

 Disorientation, restlessness or agitation, nervousness, euphoria, insomnia and auditory and visual hallucinations have been reported, particularly when dosage recommendations have been exceeded.

 Nervous system disorders

-Effects on the central nervous system have been reported with cyclizine these include somnolence, drowsiness, incoordination, headache, dystonia, dyskinesia, extrapyramidal motor disturbances, tremor, convulsions, dizziness, decreased consciousness, transient speech disorders, paraesthesia, paralysis*and generalised chorea.
+Effects on the central nervous system have been reported with cyclizine these include somnolence, drowsiness, incoordination, headache, dystonia, dyskinesia, extrapyramidal motor disturbances, restless legs syndrome, tremor, convulsions, dizziness, decreased consciousness, transient speech disorders, paraesthesia, paralysis*and generalised chorea.